Cusco Travel Guide: The Best Cafes in Cusco, Peru

 Laggart Cafe

 One of the larger cafes I visited in Cusco, I liked Laggart so much I went back twice.
-There are no Cusco views here, but it has two large rooms each with surprisingly comfortable sofas and interesting artwork making it a cozy place to spend a rainy afternoon.
+There are no Cusco views here, but it has two large rooms with surprisingly comfortable sofas.
+It’s also an art gallery, so you’ll find interesting artwork covering the walls.
+Laggart is a really charming spot to spend a rainy afternoon.

 They also have a wide range of sweet treats and empanadas.
-On my first visit, I chose a gluten-free brownie, because it looked better than the regular brownie, a rarity in my opinion.
+On my first visit, I chose a gluten-free brownie because it looked better than the regular brownie, a rarity in my opinion.
 I paired it with hot chocolate.
 Both were amazing!
-The brownie beckoned me back for a second visit and I paired it with one of their loose leaf teas.
-Each visit, I stayed about three hours using their strong WiFi to plan my upcoming two days in Lima, Peru and no one bothered me – it was glorious!
+The brownie beckoned me back for a second visit, and I paired it with one of their loose-leaf teas.
+On each visit, I stayed about three hours using their strong WiFi to plan my upcoming two days in Lima, Peru, and no one bothered me – it was glorious!

 La Cafeteria Cusco